Battle of the Atlantic: 'The Happy Time' (June 1940 – February 1941)

-In response, the British applied the techniques of operations research to the problem and came up with some counter-intuitive solutions for protecting convoys.
-They realised that the area of a convoy increased by the square of its perimeter, meaning the same number of ships, using the same number of escorts, was better protected in one convoy than in two.
+In response, the British applied the techniques of operations research and developed some counterintuitive solutions for protecting convoys.
+Realising the area of a convoy increased by the square of its perimeter, they determined that the same number of ships and escorts would be better protected in a single convoy than two.
 A large convoy was as difficult to locate as a small one.
-Moreover, reduced frequency also reduced the chances of detection, as fewer large convoys could carry the same amount of cargo, while large convoys take longer to assemble.
+Reduced frequency also reduced the chances of detection, as fewer large convoys could carry the same amount of cargo, while large convoys take longer to assemble.
 Therefore, a few large convoys with apparently few escorts were safer than many small convoys with a higher ratio of escorts to merchantmen.